 The financial aid academic eligibility standard will be evaluated at the end of each term for financial aid applicants.
 Eligibility for receipt of financial aid can be denied at any measurement point if the standard is not met.

 Good Standing Status

 Financial aid applicants who meet a cumulative GPA of 2.0 and a cumulative completion rate of 66.67 percent of their calculated credits at the time of evaluation are considered to be in GOOD STANDING and are otherwise eligible for aid.

 When a student in GOOD STANDING fails to meet the eligibility standards for either completion rate and/or GPA, an automatic WARNING status is enforced.
-If a student in WARNING status fails to meet the cumulative minimum standards for another term, he/she becomes ineligible for aid.
+If students in WARNING status fails to meet the cumulative minimum standards for another term, they become ineligible for aid.